18 Jul Are Your Kids’ Diets Lacking in Nutrients? (Yes)

-One mom, who diligently provides organic meals to her children, sent us an eye-opening report on the nutrients her children take in through their foods because she was surprised at how little vitamins A, B, C, D and E they were getting as well as iron, magnesium, potassium, zinc, and copper from what she thought was a pretty healthy, average diet.
+One mom, who believes she provides balanced meals to her children, sent us an eye-opening report on the nutrients her children take in through their foods because she was surprised at the low levels of vitamins A, B, C, D and E they were getting as well as iron, magnesium, potassium, zinc, and copper from what she thought was a pretty healthy, average diet.

 The blue chart (below) shows what the children ate on an average day, based on a breakfast of eggs, strawberries and buttered toast with milk, a lunch of sandwiches and nectarines, and a chicken dinner with avocado and rice with crackers for snack and another cup of milk with dinner.

-As you can see, the children had a pretty well-rounded diet, not a lot of processed foods or sugars, and while they got a good amount of minerals, they still ended up deficient in Vitamin A, Vitamin C, Vitamin D, Vitamin E, Thiamin, Riboflavin, Niacin, Vitamin B6, and Vitamin B12 which agrees with the research provided in the video below by Hardy Nutritionals® founder and nutrition expert, David Hardy.
+As you can see, the children had a pretty well-rounded diet, not a lot of processed foods or sugars, and while they got a good amount of minerals, they still ended up deficient in Vitamin A, Vitamin C, Vitamin D, Vitamin E, Thiamin, Riboflavin, Niacin, Vitamin B6, and Vitamin B12 when only considering the government suggested minimums.

 This balanced, healthy diet is still lacking in Vitamin D, Thiamin, Niacin, Vitamin B6, Vitamin B12, Pantothenic Acid, Iron, Copper and Zinc–and that is just according to the MINIMUM daily recommended intake.

-Science has shown that a lack of vitamins and minerals can severely affect overall health, including mood and mental health.
-In the video above, David Hardy, founder of Hardy Nutritionals® shares how important the proper levels of nutrient intake can be for preventing disease:
+Science has shown that a lack of vitamins and minerals can severely affect overall health and that micronurient deficiencies exhibit themselves in many different ways.
+In the video below, David Hardy, micronutrient expert, shares how important the proper levels of nutrient intake can be for preventing disease:

-Recently, micronutrients were studied for ADHD and the results were astounding.
-Watch as Dr. Heather Gordon and Dr. Julia Rucklidge share study results and patients share their experiences:
+Recently, clinical micronutrients were studied at the University of Canterbury and the results were astounding.
+Watch as Dr. Heather Gordon and Dr. Julia Rucklidge share study results and participants share their experiences: